 What You Should Consider Improving:

-Letters of recommendation: If you are not confident that you had the best LORs, consider asking someone else to write a new one for you this year.
+1. Letters of recommendation: If you are not confident that you had the best LORs last year, consider asking someone else to write a letter for you this year.
 Some schools may require you to submit at least one new LOR regardless.
+Watch this quick-tips video from Personal MBA Coach for LOR advice:

-Evidence of analytical skills: This is particularly true if you are compensating for a low GPA.
-Look for options to prove your analytical abilities such as taking local or online math classes.
-Earning a top grade in a class such as Math for Management at Berkeley is a great way to prove that you have what it takes to keep up in business school.
-Finally (and most obviously) consider whether you can improve your GMAT/GRE score this time around.
+2. Evidence of analytical skills: This is particularly true if you are compensating for a low GPA.
+Look for options to prove your analytical abilities—for example, taking local or online math classes.
+Earning a top grade in a class such as Math for Management at Berkeley is a great way to demonstrate that you have what it takes to keep up in business school.
+Finally (and most obviously) consider trying to improve your GMAT/GRE score this time around.

 What You Should Tweak:

-Extracurricular activities: Have you added any new activities since the last time you applied?
+1. Extracurricular activities: Have you added any new activities since the last time you applied?
 More importantly, do your activities align with your long-term goals?
 Have you demonstrated initiative and leadership in your extracurriculars?
-If not, consider how you can improve upon the activities you have or which activities you can add now.
+If not, consider how you can improve upon the activities you have or what activities you can add.
+To get started, check out Personal MBA Coach’s Enhancing Your Extracurricular Profile blog.

-Work experience: Highlight new projects you have tackled at work that demonstrate your leadership, analytical, or risk-taking skills.
-If you felt your last application was weak in a certain area, what have you done to strengthen it for this round?
-Consider what new responsibilities you can take on at work that will improve your resume, but still allow you the time and energy to apply for Round 2.
+2. Work experience: Highlight new projects you have tackled at work that demonstrate your leadership, analytical, or risk-taking skills.
+If you felt your last application was weak in a certain area, have you strengthened it this round?
+Consider new responsibilities you can take on to improve your resume.

 What You Should Generally Not Change:

-Your story: As with goals, you want to demonstrate to the admissions committee that you have a clear sense of self and purpose.
+2. Your story: As with goals, you want to demonstrate to the admissions committee that you have a clear sense of self and purpose.
 Therefore, your overall story should not change.
 However, you may find it necessary to address any large holes or weaknesses in your resume, such as a dramatic career shift without an accompanying explanation.
+Personal MBA Coach’s Articulating Your Personal Story blog is here to guide you through this.